-- a.
-Those who heard the saying of Jesus said: 'who can hear it?'
-Those who heard could not hear it.
+a.
+Those who heard the saying of Jesus said who can hear it?Those who heard it could not hear it?
 Why?
-Not because it was a hard saying, but because they had a hard heart! - b.
-Jesus refers ten times in the gospel to having ears that hear.
-Many hear words but do not hear the message because of a hard heart.
+It was not because it was a hard saying, it was because they had a hard heart!b.
+Jesus refers to having ears that hear ten times in the gospel.Many hear words but do not hear the message.
+It is because they have a hard heart.
 These men Jesus spoke to were in this condition.
 They had ears but did not hear.

-- 61. When Jesus knew in Himself that His disciples complained about this, He said to them, "Does this offend you? - A. When Jesus knew in Himself that His disciples complained about this, - 1. knew- Gr. eido- to perceive - a.
-This was by the gift of the word of knowledge. - 2. disciples- Gr. mathetes - 3. complained- Gr. gogguzo- to quietly murmur - a.
-You may think no one hears your quiet complaining and murmuring, but God does! - B. He said to them, - 1. said Gr. epo - C. Does this offend you - 1. offend Gr. skandalizo to put a stumbling block or impediment in the way, upon which another may trip and fall, metaphorically to offend - a.
-We get the word scandal from this word. - b.
+61. When Jesus knew in Himself that His disciples complained about this, He said to them, "Does this offend you?

+- A. When Jesus knew in Himself that His disciples complained about this, - 1. knew- Gr. eido- to perceive - a.
+This was by the gift of the word of knowledge.

+3. complained- Gr. gogguzo- to quietly murmur

+a.
+You may think no one hears your quiet complaining and murmuring, but God does!

+B. He said to them,

+C. Does this offend you

+1. offend- Gr. skandalizo- to put a stumbling block or impediment in the way, upon which another may trip and fall, metaphorically to offend a.
+We get the word scandal from this word.

+b.
 It is possible to get offended at God.
-This happens when we do not understand some things that happen in our lives, and we think God has let us down or has not been faithful to us.
+This happens when we don't understand something that happens in our life and we think God has let us down or is not being faithful to us.
 We are always the one in the wrong, not God.